codebuster009/AI-Learning/kartavaya_notes.md

 👉 f cannot curve anything
 👉 f cannot twist one part more than another

+# What are non-linear functions?
+When a neural network processes information, each layer takes numbers in, does some math, and sends new numbers out.

+If it only did normal math (like adding and multiplying), the network would be limited—it could only learn straight-line patterns.

+Nonlinear functions are special little operations that “bend” the data so the network can learn complicated things—like images, language, or speech.

+Think of them as shapes the network uses to understand the world.

 It can only: stretch , shrink , rotate , flip , shear (slant) , Everything stays straight and proportional.